vmware-labs/node-replicated-kernel/bootloader/README.md

 # bootloader

-This is a UEFI based bootloader that does some minimal hardware initialization, then loads a position indepdendent x86-64 ELF kernel and jumps to it.
+This is a UEFI based bootloader that does some minimal hardware initialization, loads a position-independent, x86-64 ELF kernel and then jumps to the kernel.